The history of B&RD

-In 1983, Paul-Hermann Bürgel, a great animal lover, spent his holidays on one of his world trips.
+In 1983, Paul-Hermann Bürgel, a great animal lover, spent his holiday crossing Africa from north to south.
 This time he crossed Africa from north to south.
 He met a colleague of Dian Fossey's in Rwanda who told him about the problems of gorilla conservation.
 At that time, the survival of the mountain gorillas had not yet been ensured and only a few organizations were working on behalf of these animals.
 P.-H. Bürgel promised to help once he was back in Germany.

 Then, however, he encountered problems.
 Bernhard Grzimek, the director of the Frankfurt Zoological Society, was willing to listen to him, but then told him about all the projects that his organization was already running.
 He did not commit himself to anything: "We'll have to see," he said.
 That is when P.-H. Bürgel decided to become actively involved himself.
 He was an opponent of typical "societies" and only wanted to form an action group.
 But when it turned out to be impossible to generate support in Germany - financial or otherwise - for an action group, he found that he had to establish a society after all.

 P.-H. Bürgel talked to his friends, they talked to their friends, and so on.
 Finally, seven people met in Voerde, a small town on the Lower Rhine, in Hartmut Golomb's sitting room on June 2, 1984.
 For lunch we had curried sausages and French fries, beer and wine.
 This was the meeting where the Berggorilla Patenschaft ("mountain gorilla sponsorship society") was founded by Paul-Hermann Bürgel, Manfred Hartwig, Rolf Brunner, Hartmut Golomb, Gabriela Ernst, Adelheid Kuningas and Claudia Wallraven.